enkidevs/curriculum/go/intro/intro-to-fmt-package/intro-to-fmt.md

 - slices
 - pointer

-The package contains a total of 20 functions.

-Each function is used differently with some having great similarities.
+Each function is used differently, with some having great similarities.

+For now, we will discuss the `Print`, `Println`, `Printf`, and `Sprintf` functions, what they are used for, and how they differ from each other.

+---
+## Practice

+Which of these functions is not a part of the `fmt` package?

+???

+- Printlnf
+- Println
+- Sprintf
+- Printf
+- Print

+---
+## Footnotes

+[1: Functions]
 These functions are:
 ```go
 func Errorf()